shin1m/xemmai/doc/TermExpressions.md

     and: identity ('&' identity)* ;

-Bitwise operators (`&`, `^`, and `|`) do bitwise operations if both the operands are integers, do boolean operations if both the operands are booleans, throws an exception otherwise.
+Bitwise operators (`&`, `^`, and `|`) do bitwise operations if both the operands are integers, do boolean operations if the left operand is boolean, throws an exception otherwise.

 ## Xor Expressions